filecoin-project/lotus-docs/content/en/tutorials/lotus/large-files.md

 toc: true
 ---

+{{< alert icon="warning" >}}
+The Legacy Lotus/Lotus-Miner Markets sub-system reached EOL at the [end of the 31st January 2023](https://github.com/filecoin-project/lotus/releases/tag/v1.18.0).
+It has been fully removed from the Lotus/Lotus-Miner codebase as of 10th June 2024.
+We recommend our users to use the [Boost markets sub-system](https://github.com/filecoin-project/boost) instead.
+{{< /alert >}}

 This guide assumes you are familiar with the [normal storage deal workflow]({{< relref "store-data" >}}).

 ## Maximizing storage per sector